Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 The financial results were also impacted by write-offs of outdated products from the COVID-19 period, as these could not be integrated into current products.

 Management had an optimistic outlook for Q4 2024.
-Revenue was projected in the 13.3–14.3 billion USD range, with adjusted EPS at 0.12 USD, reinforcing the possibility of the company returning to profitability.
+Revenue was projected in the 13.3–14.3 billion USD range, with adjusted EPS of 0.12 USD, reinforcing the possibility of the company returning to profitability.

 Despite the current losses, Intel is encouraging shareholders to retain their shares and has paid a Q3 dividend of 0.12 USD per share.